duniter/duniter-v2s/docs/api/runtime-calls.md

 through on-chain governance mechanisms.
 1. Inherent calls: This kind of call is invoked by the author of the block itself (usually automatically by the node).
+1. Disabled calls: These calls are disabled for different reasons (to be documented).

 ## User calls